 Why is my cooked rice sticky?

-There are two reasons your rice is sticky: either you cooked glutinous (sticky) rice, or you did not rinse your rice before cooking it.
-Rinsing your rice gets rid of extra starch so that the grains of rice don’t stick together.
+There are two reasons your rice is sticky: you cooked glutinous (sticky) rice or did not rinse your rice before cooking it.
+Rinsing your rice removes extra starch so that the rice grains don’t stick together.